SitemapKlarity storyJoin usMedicationServiceAbout us

 • Sitting down as soon as dizziness starts to lower your risk of falling.

 • Lying flat (if sitting doesn’t help).
-This promotes the flow of oxygen to your brain to address one potential cause of dizziness.
+This promotes the flow of oxygen to your brain.

 • Employing stress management techniques — such as yoga, exercise, mindfulness, or meditation — can help manage the stress that fuels anxiety symptoms such as dizziness.